railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Now suppose that the customer phones you to tell you about a production fault in a delivered product.
 You can consult the traceability through the whole manufacturing chain using the serial number indicated on the product MB1.
-To look through the detailed history, use the menu :menuselection:`Stock Management --> Traceability --> Production Lots`.
+To look through the detailed history, use the menu :menuselection:`Warehouse --> Traceability --> Production Lots`.

 Find the product corresponding to the product or lot number.
-Once it's been found you can use traceability as described in the section :ref:`sect-lotmgt` in the :ref:`ch-stocks` chapter.
+Once it is been found you can use traceability as described in the section :ref:`sect-lotmgt` in the :ref:`ch-stocks` chapter.

 .. index::